-Take a 'Look!' at what's happening in November
+Take a 'Look!' at what's happening this March

 Look!
 Look!
 Look!

-With the support of Trust New Art and the Arts Council England, internationally renowned artists, Heather and Ivan Morison bring to life Berrington's walled garden with an eighteenth century inspired creation.
-Combining the history of eighteenth century fashions, and using research of how the family might have used the garden.
+Last year, with the support of Trust New Art and the Arts Council England, internationally renowned artists, Heather and Ivan Morison brought Berrington's walled garden to life with an eighteenth century inspired creation.
+They combined the history of eighteenth century fashions, and used research of how the family might have used the garden.
 It is also a space for you to connect with Berrington's garden and learn about how we want to raise funds to restore neglected parts of the garden back to their Georgian origins.
-Recent research and archaeological study has indicated and confirmed that Berrington's Walled Garden and Pleasure Grounds are highly significant.
+Recent research and archaeological studies have indicated and confirmed that Berrington's Walled Garden and Pleasure Grounds are highly significant.
 This is because they were designed and created by 'England's greatest gardener' Lancelot 'Capability' Brown.
 Go on take a look!

 Tea-room and gift shop

 Our gift shop and tea-room are the perfect way to complete your trip to Berrington.
 From a hot meal made with Berrington’s garden produce, to a new scarf with the latest National Trust design, there’s bound to be something that you can enjoy.

 You could even pay a visit to our Second Hand Bookshop to find yourself a bargain.
 This would be a great way to contribute to the Walled Garden and Pleasure Ground Restoration Project too.